ShiinaManatsu/mmd_uber_tools_collection/README.md

 As I just modify the function of it, the code style will be ugly, beautify it if you like to and commit a pull request.

 Source code from [bilibili](https://www.bilibili.com/video/BV1Za4y1C7rs/)

+### Vmd Stop Motion

+Use const interpolation to allow stop motion at any fps higher than 30, especially for camera.

+todo: Add video example here.